 - Fuel injectors not being fed with power or the activation signal.

 - The activation signal comes from the PCM (Powertrain Control Module = Fuel Injection Computer).

-- A lack of the power or activation signal usually points to either an open short in the wiring or a bad computer.
+- A lack of the power or activation signal usually points to either an open-circuit problem in the wiring or a bad computer.

 - Bad fuel pump.

-Engine Mechanical Condition: An engine cylinder that is not producing enough compression, even it has the spark and fuel, will cause a misfire condition that will set a misfire code.
-Another thing that will cause a misfire (normally at idle) is vacuum leaks coming from a large vacuum hose or the Intake Manifold Gasket.
+Engine Mechanical Condition: An engine cylinder that is not producing enough compression, even if it has spark and fuel, will cause a misfire condition that will set a misfire code.
+Another thing that will cause a misfire (normally at idle) is vacuum leaks coming from a large vacuum hose or the intake manifold gasket.